tanyapole/ISIC-GAN/images2/readme.md

 `$ python save_augmented_masks.py`

 # Bboxes
+1. to view bboxes on top of derm attributes contours run from repo root `$python show_bboxes.py`
-1. to create bboxes for resized images run from repo root `$python show_bboxes.py`
+1. to create bboxes for resized images run from repo root `$python build_bboxes.py`
 1. go to this folder `$ cd images2`
 1. combine masks into conditions `$ python combine_masks.py --bbox`
 1. pad all inputs to 1024x512 by calling [script](pad_bboxes.sh)